MCR-Digital/apprentice-bootcamp-testing-pyramid/README.md

 * Perform some exploratory testing on your system and try to break it.
 * How many tests does your team have at each level of the pyramid?
 How long do they take to run?

+Mocking
+* How does your organisation use mocking?
+* What framework?
+* How do you do contract testing?

 ## Further reading / learning resources

 <!--- For end of boot camp: Signposting for apprentices self study, further learning, online resources, practice etc. --->